KnightOS/z80e/README.md

 **Portable**.
 It runs on any sane POSIX system, plus Windows and in web browsers.
 It'll probably even run on a z80 calculator if you're clever enough.

-**Modular**.
+**Flexible**.
 You can run z80e with a simple terminal interface, a curses debugger, a gtk application (planned), in a web browser (in-progress), etc

 **Powerful**.
 We've built a powerful GDB-like debugger, a curses-based debugger, a web debugger, and a gtk debugger (planned).